aitoroses/floxide/docs/core-concepts/overview.md

 ## Type Safety

-One of the key features of Flowrs is its emphasis on type safety.
+One of the key features of Floxide is its emphasis on type safety.
 The framework leverages Rust's type system to ensure that:

 - Nodes can only be connected if their input and output types are compatible
 - Actions are type-checked at compile time